 U.S. customs and duties into consideration so that such items may better compete

 for sales of defense equipment to the Department of Defense.
 In addition, the Agreement stipulates that

-requirements for performance, quality, and delivery and shall cost the
+for performance, quality, and delivery and shall cost the Department of

 To achieve the foregoing objectives, the solicitation contained the clause (title and number of the Buy American Act clause contained in the contract).
 Offers were solicited from other sources and the offer received from (offeror) is found to be otherwise eligible for award.